jzedillo/jzedillo.github.io/_pages/about.md

 Thank you for visiting.

-This will be where I post my writes and upload projects I have done / working on.
+This will be where I post my write ups and upload projects I have done / working on.

 Still in progress, construction underway :)